keel-hq/keel.sh/docs/README.md

 ### Teams notifications
 MS Teams allows you to [set up a custom incoming webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using#setting-up-a-custom-incoming-webhook).

 The process linked above results in a webhook url.
-Pass that to Kell via the `TEAMS_WEBHOOK_URL` variable.
+Pass that to Keel via the `TEAMS_WEBHOOK_URL=https://the.webhook/provided/by/teams` environment variable.

 ### Notification levels